 All passengers must check in in order to receive a boarding card which gives you access to the aircraft – even if you are only taking hand baggage on board with you.
 Check in at the self-service check-in machines, or at the check-in desks.

 Self-service check-in machines

-You must be prepared to show an ID so bring an official ID card or passport, depending on where you are flying.
+Different airlines have different regulations regarding latest check-in times.
+Check with your airline before travellling.
+You must be prepared to show identification so take your ID card or passport with you, depending on where you are travelling.

 EU passenger rights

 Under Regulation (EC) 261/ 2004, passengers are entitled to compensation if their flight is cancelled or delayed at least two hours.
 There is information about this posted at the check-in counter and at the gate by the exit to the aircraft.